Danielle Bradbery: 2019–2022: In Between, The Collection

 In 2019, she appeared on the Charlie's Angels: Original Motion Picture Soundtrack, contributing the song "Blackout".
-On May 8, she released the song "Never Have I Ever", based on her partner.
-She released a music video with Parker McCollum, a cover of "Shallow," and recorded "Hometown" with Zac Brown.
+She released a music video with Parker McCollum, a cover of "Shallow", and recorded "Hometown" with Zac Brown of Zac Brown Band and Diplo for his first country album, Snake Oil (album).
+She also was featured on PUBLIC's song "Make You Mine".